IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

-Table \ref{table:base-allocations} provides some of the base CPU allocations under the 5 RPS thresholds, 10 RPS, and 15 RPS thresholds for two variants of the object detection task model.
-Values in the allocation columns show the minimum number of CPU allocations per container needed to respond to a certain load under a certain $SLA$.
+Following previous works \cite{razavi2022fa2, gujarati2017swayam}, we define the per-stage latency $SLA_s$ as the average latency of all available variants for the task to serve batch size one under the base resource allocation multiplied by $5$ as suggested by Swayam~\cite{gujarati2017swayam}.
+The pipeline $SLA_P$ that is later used in Section \ref{subsec:problem-formulation:optimization} is defined as the sum of per-stage $SLA_s$, ($SLA_{P}= \sum_{s \in P} SLA_{s} $).
+Table \ref{table:base-allocations} provides some of the base CPU allocations under the 5 RPS, 10 RPS, and 15 RPS thresholds for five variants (YOLO5n, YOLO5s, YOLO5m, YOLO5l, and YOLO5x) of the object detection stage.
+The values in the allocation columns show the minimum number of CPU allocations per container needed to respond to a certain load in the stage $SLA_s$.
 We refer to these values as the base resource allocation to a model variant.
-The allocation of base resources for all stages ($\forall s \in S$) and their corresponding model variants ($\forall m \in M_s$) is the minimum number of resources in terms of CPU cores (Eq. \ref{eq:reasonable:objective}) that can respond to a certain threshold (Eq. \ref{eq:reasonable:threshold}) and be responsive to a predefined per-model base latency $SLA$ for the largest batch size in our system (Eq. \ref{eq:reasonable:sla}).
-Following previous work \cite{razavi2022fa2, gujarati2017swayam}, we define the per-task latency $SLA$ as the average latency of all available variants for the task to serve batch size one under the base resource allocation multiplied by $5$ as suggested by Swayam~\cite{gujarati2017swayam}.
+The allocation of base resources for all stages ($\forall s \in S$) and their corresponding model variants ($\forall m \in M_s$) is the minimum number of resources in terms of CPU cores (Equation \ref{eq:reasonable:objective}) that can respond to a certain threshold (Equation \ref{eq:reasonable:threshold}) and met the predefined base latency requirements per stage $SLA_s$ for the largest batch size in our system (Equation \ref{eq:reasonable:sla}).
 Therefore, the minimum number of resources per model variant can be formulated as follows:

-where threshold $th$ is fixed, the base resource allocation for all models can be found statistically.
+The value $th$ in Equation \ref{eq:reasonable:threshold} is a hyperparameter of the \namex{} solver, and its values are empirically found for each pipeline.
+The hyperparameters used in \namex{} are reported in Appendix \ref{appendix-stage-specifications}.
+In summary, Equation \ref{eq:reasonable:objective} is used to find the base allocation for each model variant where the threshold $th$ is fixed and $R_m$ is the resource requirements of model variant $m$.
+Therefore, the base resource allocation for all models can be found statistically.
 In the same Object Detector task with different model variants, as shown in Table~\ref{table:base-allocations}, we choose the first configuration row, which supports the highest RPS with the minimum resource allocation per container.
-As a consequence, the allocation of base resources is fixed during runtime, and the performance of each stage of the pipeline $h(m, R_{m})$ will be a function of the variant of the model used $h(m)$ and the number of replicas $n_s$.
+As a consequence, the allocation of base resources is fixed during runtime, and the performance of each stage of the pipeline $h(m, R_{m})$ will be a function of used model variant $m$, and its throughput $h(m)$, and the number of replicas $n_s$.